 Collaboration is difficult enough with a remote workforce.
-According to the 2019 State of Remote Work report, 17% of remote workers struggle with collaboration and communication while working remotely.
+According to the 2020 State of Remote Work report, 20% of remote workers struggle with collaboration and communication while working remotely.
 By encouraging remote staff to communicate with each other and using collaboration software, companies can help maintain and improve productivity.

 10. Don’t Waste Others’ Time

-Working in a virtual office means you can no longer blame tardiness on traffic delays, so don’t be late for scheduled conference calls or virtual meetings.
+Working in a virtual office means you can no longer blame tardiness on traffic delays.
+So, don’t be late for scheduled conference calls or virtual meetings.
 This poor virtual office etiquette disrupts everyone’s schedule while they wait for you to join the meeting.